Welcome

 This has now been immortalised by the screen version featuring Julie Andrews as the novice nun who became governess of the motherless von Trapp clan.
 Definitely cult status.
 The Library also has on CD.

-This 1955 production of Rodgers and Hammerstein's Broadway hit The King and I, starring Yul Brynner as the King of Siam and Deborah Kerr as the governess sent to look after his children, was the most expensive film ever mounted by 20th Century Fox.
+The 1955 production of Rodgers and Hammerstein's Broadway hit The King and I, starring Yul Brynner as the King of Siam and Deborah Kerr as the governess sent to look after his children, was the most expensive film ever mounted by 20th Century Fox, and winner of 5 Academy awards.

 Stephen Sondheim